 Do you have electric hot water?
 Or an electric slab heater?
 Maybe you’re lucky enough to have a heated pool!
 Chances are you would benefit from a controlled load tariff.

 What is it?

 A controlled load tariff is applied to a large appliance in your home like a hot water service, slab or pool heater, which receives electricity on its own circuit and might or might not be separately metered.
-These sorts of appliance generally pull large, steady amounts of current at certain times of the day, usually overnight.
+These sorts of appliances generally pull large, steady amounts of electrical current at certain times of the day, usually overnight.

 How do I find out if I’m being billed for a controlled load?